solid-contrib/solid-platform/README.md

 # solid-platform
 [![](https://img.shields.io/badge/project-Solid-7C4DFF.svg?style=flat-square)](https://github.com/solid/solid)

-Servers, Tools and packages built on the
+Servers, tools and packages built on the
 [Solid platform](https://github.com/solid/solid-spec).
-(See also [solid-apps](https://github.com/solid/solid-apps) for a list of end-user applications).
+(Also see lists of [end-user applications](https://github.com/solid/solid-apps) and [running implementations of Solid-compatible servers](https://github.com/solid/node-solid-server/wiki/Running-Test-Implementations-of-Solid-compatible-servers)).

 ## Servers
 _(Note -- you will need to scroll the table to see all columns!)_